-We come now to the second term of arithmetic.
-The first word was “multiply” (v.
-2).
-Now we have the word “add.”
+We now come to the second term of arithmetic.
+The first word was “multiply” (2 Pe 1:2), and now we have the word “add.”

-We get the English words “chorus and choreograph” from the Greek word “add.”
-“Add” comes from three Greek words: chorus; to bring; beside.
+We obtain the English words “chorus and choreograph” from the Greek word “add.”
+“Add” comes from three Greek words: chorus, to bring, and beside.
 To “add” is to bring something to the side of the chorus.
 Metaphorically, it means to make every effort to provide abundantly for someone.
 This word came to mean to defray the expenses of a chorus.
 The idea is to supply something more than that which already exists.
 “Add” is a term of grace.

 The Greek drama used this word by 600 B.C.
 The Greeks gave choral performances of dancing and singing at festivals honoring Dionysius (the god of wine and fertility).
-Generally, a benefactor selected by the state paid the expenses of the chorus of these ancient Greek plays.
-He defrayed both the expenses of the chorus and the dance group.
+Generally, a benefactor selected by the state paid the chorus’s expenses for these ancient Greek plays.
+He defrayed the costs of the staging, chorus, and dance group.
+He also provided the money for training and costuming the chorus.
 They called this citizen the “choregus.”
-He provided the money for training and costuming the chorus.
-This was a duty connected with the state religion.
+This provision was a duty connected with the state religion.

 In ancient Greece, the chorus was a band of singers and dancers who performed on occasions of ceremony.
-Even during the acting out of comedy or tragedy, the chorus remained in front of the stage singing and dancing to fill in for the pauses.
+Even during the acting out of comedy or tragedy, the chorus remained in front of the stage, singing and dancing to fill in the pauses.

 These tragedies were a series of dramatic episodes separated by choral odes.
 Three actors generally performed these episodes.
-These actors wore masks to indicate the nature of the character they represented.
+The actors wore masks to indicate the nature of the character they represented.

 All performances were religious in nature.
-Almost all surviving tragedies were based on myths.
-The hero generally confronted a moral choice.
+Almost all surviving ancient tragedies that we know about were based on myths.
+The hero was generally confronted with a moral choice.
 His struggle against hostile forces ended in defeat and often in his death because of some tragic flaw in his character.
 Therefore, the hero is great but not perfect (virtuous).
-The hero passes from fortune to misfortune.
-A Greek tragedy never portrayed the bad person going from happiness to misery.
-This would violate their senses.
-The hero was always well known and prosperous but not permanently virtuous.
+The hero then passes from fortune to misfortune.
+A Greek tragedy never portrayed a bad person going from happiness to misery.
+This kind of thinking would violate their senses.
+The hero was always well-known and prosperous but not permanently virtuous.

-Misfortune is not brought about by vice or depravity.
-He comes to tragic end by failure or error in judgment.
-Otherwise, it is not true tragedy.
+Misfortune was not brought about by vice or depravity.
 There is no poetic justice whereby the hero gets his come-up-ance for some wrong he did.
+He comes to a tragic end by failure or error in judgment.
+Otherwise, it is not a true tragedy.
 The ideas of the good prospering and the evil suffering were not in their mind.